Kathmandu UNESCO World Heritage Sites

 A Historical Delight (Included In Our Nepal 7 Days Tour Package)

-Situated in southern Nepal close to the Indian border, Lumbini is a historical delight for travellers.
+Situated in southern Nepal near the Indian border, Lumbini is a historical delight for travelers.

-Surrounded by more than 100 ancient monuments, temples, international monasteries, and the likes, Lumbini is an open museum.
+Surrounded by more than 100 ancient monuments, temples, and international monasteries, Lumbini is like an open museum.

-As part of your unforgettable Nepal 7 Days Tour Package, immerse yourself in the rich tapestry of Buddhist heritage.
+As part of your unforgettable Nepal 7 Days Tour Package, immerse yourself in the rich Buddhist heritage of this sacred place.

 Diverse Buddhist Heritage

-You can visit over 30 Buddhist monasteries built by countries from around the world like China, Japan, Sri Lanka, Myanmar, Germany, France etc.
+You can visit over 30 Buddhist monasteries built by countries from around the world, including China, Japan, Sri Lanka, Myanmar, Germany, and France.

-Each monasteries have their own unique architecture to showcase and this gives you the chance to admire the diverse international heritage at one single place.
+Each monastery showcases unique architecture, giving you the chance to admire diverse international heritage in one place.

-These establishments organise religious and spiritual programs throughout the year so you have a greater chance of immersing yourself in any of the Buddhist traditions.
+These monasteries organize religious and spiritual programs throughout the year, so you can join and experience various Buddhist traditions.

-Soak up the peaceful atmosphere and above all visit the Maya Devi Temple which dates back to more than 2,200 years.
+Soak up the peaceful atmosphere and don’t miss the Maya Devi Temple, which dates back more than 2,200 years.

 Birthplace of Buddha

-This temple marks the exact spot where Queen Maya Devi, feeling the onset of labor pains, grabbed hold of the branches of a shade tree and gave birth to Siddharta Gautama in around 563 BC.
+This temple marks the exact spot where Queen Maya Devi, feeling labor pains, held onto a tree branch and gave birth to Siddhartha Gautama around 563 BC.

-Standing adjacent to the temple lies a sacred pool and a garden, both of which are significant to the life of Gautam Buddha.
+Next to the temple is a sacred pool and garden, both deeply connected to the life of Gautam Buddha.

 Sacred Sites

-The Sacred garden is said to have been known as a beautiful garden in the Buddha’s time and still retains its legendary charm and beauty.
+The Sacred Garden is said to have been a beautiful garden in Buddha’s time and still retains its charm and beauty.

-✔ The gardens are just a short walk or rickshaw ride away from the main road.
+• The garden is just a short walk or rickshaw ride from the main road.

-✔ Stepping into the garden you’ll find the Ashoka Pillars that commemorate Ashoka’s visit around the year 249 BC, the year he converted to Buddhism.
+• Inside the garden, you’ll find the Ashoka Pillars, which commemorate Ashoka’s visit around 249 BC, the year he converted to Buddhism.

-The inscriptions on these pillars are said to be the oldest inscription found in Nepal.
-The interesting saga behind the monument and its spiritual significance make the Ashokan Pillar a must-visit site for history, religious and architectural enthusiasts included in your Nepal 7 Days Tour Package.
+These inscriptions are the oldest found in Nepal.
+The history and spiritual importance make the Ashoka Pillars a must-visit for history, religious, and architecture enthusiasts.
+This site is included in our Nepal 7 Days Tour Package.

-• Located outside the main temple compound yet easily accessible by rickshaw, lies the gleaming-white World Peace Pagoda constructed by Japanese Buddhists.
+Located just outside the main temple compound and easily reachable by rickshaw, you’ll also find the gleaming white World Peace Pagoda.

-This pagoda is the counterpart to the Flame of Peace monument in Okinawa, Japan, and is a symbol of tranquility.
+Built by Japanese Buddhists, this pagoda is a symbol of tranquility.
+It is the counterpart to the Flame of Peace monument in Okinawa, Japan.

-A Journey Through Time Through Our Nepal 7 Days Tour Package
+A Journey Through Time with Our Nepal 7 Days Tour Package

-Now a laid-back town in western Nepal, Lumbini was once part of the ancient Koliya Kingdom, founded by Shakya dynasty during the late Vedic period.
+Once part of the ancient Koliya Kingdom, founded by the Shakya dynasty during the late Vedic period, Lumbini is now a laid-back town.

-It’s closed culture guides you into quiet, reflective moments you rarely get when you travel.
+Its closed culture invites quiet, reflective moments rarely found in travel.

-Consider including it in your personalized package trip to nepal!
+Consider including the Kathmandu Lumbini Tour in your personalized Nepal package trip.

-Contact us today to discuss crafting your dream Nepal trip price and start planning your unforgettable adventure!
+Contact us today to discuss your ideal Nepal trip price and start planning your unforgettable adventure!

-Walk shoulder to shoulder with locals and tourists, and what you will hear, smell, taste will be nothing less than simple devotion lingering from ancient times.
+Walk shoulder to shoulder with locals and pilgrims.
+Hear, smell, and taste the simple devotion that has lingered here since ancient times.

 Langtang Valley Trek